-Visualization of electricity consumption implement measures to make improvements based on collaborations with relevant organizations, contributing to the establishment of a PDCA cycle for CO2 emissions reduction.
+Visualization of electricity consumption

 In recognition of our organizational EMS-based energysaving initiative, we received the 2018 Minister of the Environment Award for Global Warming Prevention Activity in the category for practical environmental measures and proliferation in December 2018.

-2018 Minister of the Environment Award for Global Warming Prevention Activity (received in December 2018; in Japanese only) Actions and Performances \ Emissions Reduction and Efficient Use of Energy Approximately 70% of the OLC Group's current CO2 emissions result from electricity use.
-In terms of hardware, ever since the Theme Parks were in its earliest planning stages the OLC Group has been working to install and upgrade a range of energy-efficient facilities and equipment, including the large-scale heat-source facilities installed in the central energy plant\.
+Emissions Reduction and Efficient Use of Energy

+Approximately 70 percent of the OLC Group's current CO2 emissions result from electricity use.
+In terms of hardware, ever since the Theme Parks were in its earliest planning stages the OLC Group has been working to install and upgrade a range of energy-efficient facilities and equipment, including the large-scale heat-source facilities installed in the central energy plant.
 In FY 2018, two new turbo refrigerators were additionally installed.
 Furthermore, we have been working to reduce CO2 emissions by installing energy-efficient LED lighting and generating electricity by solar power generation.
 We also have in place our own power generators with a total output of 17,500 kW to cut peak-demand grid energy use in summer.

 In the intangible aspects, we will be introducing a combination of different measures and continue our efforts to reduce CO2 emissions.
-One example of such measures is to reduce power consumption by employing an energy management system to visualize energy consumption. \It is an integrated heat-source unit that generates heat for the air-conditioning systems at a single location for distribution to various facilities, thus making it unnecessary to install this equipment in individual buildings.
+One example of such measures is to reduce power consumption by employing an energy management system to visualize energy consumption.
+It is an integrated heat-source unit that generates heat for the air-conditioning systems at a single location for distribution to various facilities, thus making it unnecessary to install this equipment in individual buildings.

-Central monitoring system at the Central Energy Plant FY 2018 CO2 Emissions ⊁ \star \star In FY 2018, CO2 emissions by the OLC Group amounted to 198,000 t.
-OLC Group's CO2 Emissions FY 2015 FY 2016 FY 2017 FY 2018 207,000 t 203,000 t 198,000 t 198,000 t For the amount of CO2 emitted at the Tokyo Disney Resort, please refer to the Environmental Impact Status of Tokyo Disney Resort.
-Carbon Offset 🛠 🧩 \star The OLC Group has been continuing with our carbon offsetting\ since FY 2014.
-In FY 2019, we chose forest maintenance and management projects in Iwate Prefecture as well as other projects to support regions affected by the 2011 earthquake and tsunami to offset a total of 2,000 t of carbon. \All or part of the amount of CO2 emissions that cannot be reduced is offset by assisting another company or organization in reducing its CO2 emissions.
+Central monitoring system at the Central Energy Plant

+FY 2019 CO2 Emissions

+In FY 2019, CO2 emissions by the OLC Group amounted to 186,000 ${\rm t.}$

+OLC Group's CO2 Emissions

+FY 2016 FY 2017 FY 2018 FY 2019 203,000 t 198,000 t 198,000 t 186,000 t

+For the amount of CO2 emitted at the Tokyo Disney Resort, please refer to the Environment Related Data.

+Carbon Offset

+The OLC Group has been continuing with our carbon offsetting since FY 2014.
+In FY 2020, we chose household fuel cells to offset a total of 2,000 t of carbon.

+^{}All or part of the amount of CO2 emissions that cannot be reduced is offset by assisting another company or organization in reducing its CO2 emissions.

 We are switching our facility, attraction and hotel lighting from incandescent bulbs to LEDs.
 We are already using LEDs to illuminate our Cinderella's Castle, Mount Prometheus, roofs' rims, outdoor spaces and stores.

-As for the floats in Tokyo Disneyland Electrical Parade Dreamlights, 20 out of 21 now have LED lighting mounted on them.
-We will continue to make the transition to LED lighting in more areas. "it's a small world," which was redesigned and reopened on April 15, 2018, now exclusively employs LED lighting.
-To exude the attraction's unique atmosphere more vividly, we increased the amount of lighting equipment by 60%, while reducing energy consumption by more than 50%.
+"it's a small world," which was redesigned and reopened on April 15, 2018, now exclusively employs LED lighting.
+To exude the attraction's unique atmosphere more vividly, we increased the amount of lighting equipment by 60 percent, while reducing energy consumption by more than 50

-"it's a small world" maintained its traditional atmosphere with LEDs.
+"it's a small world" maintained its traditional atmosphere with LEDs

-The majority of floats in the evening parade now have LED lighting mounted on them.

-The OLC Group worked with manufacturers to develop soft LED lighting that enhances the Theme-Park experience \ Solar Power Generation Tokyo Disney Resort's By installing solar panels on our building rooftops, we are now able to generate more clean energy than to light up our nighttime parades.
+The OLC Group worked with manufacturers to develop soft LED lighting that enhances the Theme Park experience

+Solar Power Generation

+We are currently installing more solar panels on our building rooftops.

 At present, solar panels have been installed atop eight buildings, generating over 600 kW of power.

-Solar panels installed atop company building Strawberry Cultivation Using Heat Generated from Geothermal Energy and Hot Springs Hokkaido Teshikaga Farm, which cultivates strawberries, adopts greenhouse heating systems that harness abundantly available geothermal and hot spring energy, significantly reducing the consumption of fossil fuels even in the winter season.
+Solar panels installed atop company building

+Strawberry Cultivation Using Heat Generated from Geothermal Energy and Hot Springs

+Hokkaido Teshikaga Farm, which cultivates strawberries, adopts greenhouse heating systems that harness abundantly available geothermal and hot spring energy, significantly reducing the consumption of fossil fuels even in the winter season.